mage-ai/mage-ai/docs/core/design_principles.md

 Build and deploy data pipelines using modular code.
 No more writing throwaway code or trying to turn notebooks into scripts.

 - Writing reusable code is easy because every block in your data pipeline is a standalone file.
-- Data validation is written into each block and tested every time a block is ran.
+- Data validation is written into each block and tested every time a block is run.
 - Operationalizing your data pipelines is easy with built-in observability, data quality monitoring, and lineage.
 - Each block of code has a single responsibility: load data from a source, transform data, or export data anywhere.